Skip advert

 Advertisement - Article continues below

-The Alfa Romeo Junior is based on many of the same basic underpinnings of cars like the Peugeot E-2008, Jeep Avenger, Citroen e-C4 and Vauxhall Mokka, but Alfa Romeo has tweaked more of the gubbins underneath in comparison, so it feels like a bigger departure away from those cars.
+The Alfa Romeo Junior is based on many of the same basic underpinnings of cars like the Peugeot E-2008, Jeep Avenger, Citroen e-C4 and Vauxhall Mokka, but Alfa Romeo has tweaked more of the gubbins underneath in comparison to make it feel like an Alfa from behind the wheel, so it’s a bigger departure away from those cars.

 For starters, the Junior gets an arguably more striking design that stands out with Alfa’s ‘Scudetto’ grille up front with the logo reimagined to cover the entirety of it.
 There are also sleek thin headlights and at the rear the tail-lights span the entire width of the car in a handle-bar-like shape.